KonstaT/KonstaT.github.io/_devices/chuwi_vi10plus/stock-fix-freeze-kbwake.md

 ----

-Here's how to fix 'keyboard dock wake issue' on Hi10 Plus, Hi10 Pro & Hibook Pro devices that don't need fix for 'freezing issue'.
+Here's how to fix 'keyboard dock wake issue' on Vi10 Plus, Hi10 Plus, Hi10 Pro & Hibook Pro devices that don't need fix for 'freezing issue'.
 This patch will:

 - add configs for external keyboard docks to fix 'keyboard dock wake issue'